dgaydukov/cert-aws/sa/files/sa.md

 * if creator of such url can write - you can put object by this url SSE (server side encryption) can be of 3 types:
 * sse-s3 - keys are managed by s3.
 Each object encrypted with unique key, key encrypted with master key, which is constantly rotates.
-* sse-kms - keys are managed by kms (you select single key either managed by aws like aws/s3 or your CMK) Bucket key for kms:
+* sse-kms - keys are managed by kms (you select single key either managed by aws like `aws/s3` or your CMK) Bucket key for kms:
     * if you have millions of objects in s3, then for each get/put s3 would call kms to extract data key
     * you can activate bucket key for kms - kms would create bucket level key, that would be used to generate data key for actual encryption
     * bucket level key used for time-limited period, reducing the need to call kms api
 * sse-c - encrypt/decrypt with customer key - you have to provide key for every request get/put and s3 manage encryption (when you put object s3 encrypt it using provided key, when you get object - s3 decrypt object with your key from request).
 You have to use https + cli/sdk.
 You provide key in [headers for each request](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeysSSEUsingRESTAPI.html), when you use cli/sdk it's automatically done.
-So when you have a requirement that customer want to manage key with sse you have to use this third option.
+So when you have a requirement that customer want to manage key with sse, you have to use this this option.
 In this case s3 manages encryption/decryption but you manage keys.
 You can force user to upload only encrypted files by adding following resource policy:
 ```
 {